Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 stepType'initial' for the first step; 'tool-result' for every step produced by feeding tool results back.

-textThat step's assistant text (often empty on tool-calling steps; populated on the final step).
+textThat step's assistant text — often empty on tool-calling steps, populated on the final step.

 reasoningTextPresent only when the model emitted reasoning that turn.

 toolCallsParsed tool calls this step made — empty on the terminal text-only step.
+Reported in the model's own order, with any guardrail rewrite applied.

 read-steps.ts